Adopting a dog is a great way to get a new pet.

 Expect a background check to see if you're capable of caring for a new dog.

-The background check may include references and is a sign of a good facility.
+The background check may include references and is a sign of an excellent facility.

 Adoption fees can average $200.00, which covers the administrative costs of running the facility and organization.
-Adoption fees are a normal part of the process.
+Adoption fees are a regular part of the process.

 What to Ask When Adopting a Dog?